Password Cracking Methods & How to Avoid Them in 2024

 Use a Password Manager

-A password manager app like 1Password is a great way to store your login credentials securely — all details are stored using advanced encryption, making it virtually impossible for hackers to access them unless they have the master password.
+A password manager app like 1Password is a great way to store your login credentials securely — all details are stored in vaults using advanced encryption, making it virtually impossible for hackers to access them unless they have the master password.

 Install Antivirus Software

-Norton stands out as the best antivirus for thwarting password cracking, boasting a 100% malware detection rate and strong defenses against threats like phishing and ransomware.
+Installing antivirus software protects your device against popular password hacking techniques like phishing and spyware.
+Norton has a 100% malware detection rate and strong defenses against threats like phishing and ransomware.

 Be Aware of Online Scams